 Rotation Learning (Topics) Task Details 1 Term Engineering - Pucket Board The Engineered Systems context focuses on how force, motion and energy can be used in systems, machines and structures.
 Students identify engineered systems in our daily lives and communicate and test design ideas that apply a range of engineering principles through the design and construction of a pinball machine.
 Project - students will design, test and construct a pinball machine from timber Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their workshop skills using a range of tools and machinery All tasks are undertaken in-class throughout the term with final submission at the end of the second term 1 Term Mixed Materials - Board Games The Mixed Material Technologies context focuses on the application of specialist skills and techniques.
 Students develop knowledge and understanding of the characteristics and properties of a range of materials through research, experimentation, practical investigation, and the manufacturing of products, to satisfy identified needs and opportunities.
 Students engage in peer assessment through the evaluation of board game designs.
 Project - students design and construct a board game that is innovative and engaging with a target audience in mind Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their skills in the use of a range of materials and equipment e.g. plastic, metal, wood, cardboard and 3D printing All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Term Mixed Materials - Jewellery / Accessory Design The Mixed Material Technologies context focuses on the application of specialist skills and techniques.
 Students develop knowledge and understanding of the characteristics and properties of a range of materials through research, experimentation, practical investigation, and the manufacturing of products to satisfy identified needs.
 Project - students develop a range of skills techniques and materials.
-Using these skills, they will then design and produce jewellery or accessory items that expresses their own personality Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their skills in the use of a range of

-Newtown High School of the Performing Arts materials and equipment e.g. plastic, paper, polymer clay, metal and 3D printing All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Term Food - 'Celebrating Food' The Celebrating Food unit focuses on the place of food in a daily lives and how food sustains communities and creates connection, shared experiences and nourishment.
+Using these skills, they will then design and produce jewellery or accessory items that expresses their own personality Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their skills in the use of a range of materials and equipment e.g. plastic, paper, polymer clay, metal and 3D printing All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Term Food - 'Fantastic Food' The Fantastic Food unit focuses on the use of resources produced and harvested to sustain human life.
 Students learn about the characteristics and properties of food.
-Students are provided with opportunities to develop knowledge and understanding about food selection and preparation, food safety and how to make informed choices when experimenting with and preparing nutritious food.
-Project - students will examine the role of food in every day life and the cultural, family and community traditions around food.
+Students are provided with opportunities to develop knowledge and understanding about food selection and preparation, food safety and how to make informed choices when experimenting with and preparing nutritious food Project - students will examine the role of food in every day life and the cultural, family and community traditions around food.
 In teams students will present a 'Food Expo' to share their prepared food and presentations with other classes Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their knowledge and understanding of nutritious food All tasks are undertaken in-class throughout the term with final submission at the end of the term